dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 Jeanette Hobbylobby was about 45, mother of three, and standing at her door ready to become my first convert after Whitley.

 “Well, Truman, what a surprise,” she glanced over my shoulder nervously, but I didn’t see what at.
 Whitley was behind me on the other side.
 She was dressed in a professional skirt and top with flats.
-She held a clipboard to note house numbers, votes, and the data for our slogans.
+She held a clipboard to note addresses and the data for our slogans.
 I was in a light-fabric suit, perfect for June.

 “Good morning, ma’am.
 I wanted to let you know that I’m running for mayor, and I wanted to see if I can count on your vote.
 Tru-man is an Island.”
 I gave the slogan that we had pre-selected, chosen by fair die roll.